arcSurfer73878/Public-Backend-NC-News/README.md

 ### Config

-To access the development database, set a config file like this:
+To access the development database, create a config file like this:

 ```
 const NODE_ENV = process.env.NODE_ENV || "development";